JohnReeves/pyzza/index.md

 * Python is now running!

+***

 ##Task 2 - Batteries included

 **Everything in Python is an ```object```, with a uniform interface.**

-Which means everything you make comes with functions built in, and anything you might like to try probably has a library to match.
+Which means everything you make comes with functions built in, and anything you might like to try probably has a library to help.

 You already know about ```classes``` and ```objects```, just not in a programming sense:
 * *you* are an instance of the class `boy` or of the class `girl`,
 * *you* come with a bunch of attributes that you can do just like every other boy or girl,
-* *you* have attributes special to you - called ```overriding```.
+* and *you* have attributes special to you - called ```overriding```.
   * an object is an instance of a class, where an class is some sort of abstraction of a category of things!

-**You have spent all your life writing and have expectations about what Python strings can do.**
+**You have spent all your school life writing and so have expectations about what character strings can do.**

-So, let's play with your name:
+Let's play with your name:

 ```
 name = "your name"